 Why is automation so pertinent for finance functions?

-Businesses have long channeled finance functions to provide more business value, but more often than not, routine-based transaction processing consumes a significant amount of time and limits the amount of capacity needed to perform higher value-added tasks.
+Businesses have long channelled finance functions to provide more business value, but more often than not, routine-based transaction processing consumes a significant amount of time and limits the amount of capacity needed to perform higher value-added tasks.

 Because automation is highly effective at targeting processes that are highly transnational, mundane, and repetitive, implementing an automation program can instantly address this issue through the elimination of transactional processes, allowing finance personnel to focus exclusively on value-added tasks.